owncloud/QA/Desktop/Test_Plan_VFS.md

   * [ ] Add a second account with VFS OFF
   * [ ] Switch to VFS ON using client dot menu -> file status changes (Status: full file)
   * [ ] in Explorer: right-click on a folder and 'Free up space' -> all files in folder get dehydrated (placeholder file, Status: cloud icon)
-  * [ ] on client dot menu: 'Availibility' 'Free up space' -> all files in sync root get dehydrated
   * [ ] Switch back to VFS OFF -> all files are physically (overlay icons are shown)

 * [ ] Client sync operations